kaazing/documentation/ios/o_dev_objc_jms.md

 **Notes:**
 -   For information about durable subscribers, see [Durable Subscribers](#durable-subscribers).
 -   This procedure assumes that you are familiar with Objective-C programming and are an advanced user of the [Xcode](https://developer.apple.com/xcode/) IDE for creating native iOS clients.
-If you are new to Objective-C and Xcode, see [A Beginner’s Guide to Storyboard](http://klanguedoc.hubpages.com/hub/IOS-5-A-Beginners-Guide-to-Storyboard-Connection), [Programming with Objective-C](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html#//apple_ref/doc/uid/TP40011210) and the tutorial [Start Developing iOS Apps Today](https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/FirstTutorial.html#//apple_ref/doc/uid/TP40011343-CH3-SW1).
+If you are new to Objective-C and Xcode, see [A Beginner’s Guide to Storyboard](http://klanguedoc.hubpages.com/hub/IOS-5-A-Beginners-Guide-to-Storyboard-Connection), [Programming with Objective-C](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html#//apple_ref/doc/uid/TP40011210).
 An excellent video tutorial is [Objective-C](http://thenewboston.org/list.php?cat=33) by [thenewboston.org](http://www.thenewboston.org).
 A very quick overview of Objective-C is [Learn Objective-C](http://cocoadevcentral.com/d/learn_objectivec/) from [Learn Cocoa](http://cocoadevcentral.com/).
 -   This procedure assumes that you have the required iOS Developer Program credentials.
 -   The Xcode project created in this procedure uses features available in Xcode 4.1 or later and iOS SDK 5.0 and later.